solaris-games/solaris/wiki/index.md

 2. When a carrier arrives at a star, if the player is enemies with the defender then combat occurs.
 2a.
 Carriers in orbit who are allied to the defender will help defend.
 2b.
 If the attacker wins and captures the star, then combat will repeat until there are no enemies to the defender.
+3. When a carrier intercepts another carrier in space, then combat occurs between enemies.
+4. When a player changes their diplomatic status from Allied to Enemy, then combat occurs.

 Note: More than 2 players can be in orbit at the star providing that they are allied with the defender.
 Combat will not occur if the guest players are enemies but are both allied to the defender.